Family member is responsible for notifying the State Department

 When no legal representative is in-country, a consular officer may serve as provisional conservator.
 The officer can inventory personal effects, appraise the estate, and pay local debts using estate funds.
 Officers cannot take dangerous or illegal items, withdraw bank funds, or cash checks.

-Embalming may not be required if a death certificate accompanies the remains stating the cause was not a quarantinable disease, and the remains are in a leak-proof container.
+Embalming may not be required if a death certificate accompanies the remains stating the cause was not a communicable disease, and the remains are shipped in a leak-proof container.
+However, local governments abroad may prohibit shipment of unembalmed remains.
 Requirements vary by country and airline.
 The consulate can advise on local requirements.

 Yes.
 The CRDA serves as proof of death for estate settlement, insurance claims, and other legal purposes in the United States.
 It provides essential facts about the death and is an official U.S. government document.